shopware5/shopware/UPGRADE.md

 * Change file extension of `Shopware_Components_Convert_Excel::generateXML` to .xls
 * Fixed jsonrenderer for backend order batchprocessing
 * `sOrder::sManageEsdOrder` is deprecated, use `sOrder::handleESDOrder` instead.
+* `ShopwarePlugin\PaymentMethods\Components\BasePaymentMethod::validate()` and respective implementations now expect an array as argument instead of a request object

 ## 5.0.3
 * The variant API resource now supports the getList method.
 It will return all variants with prices and attributes.
 You can optionally calculate the gross price by using the "considerTaxInput" parameter.